tmenguy/ha-solcast-solar/README.md

 ### Dampening Configuration

 It is possible to configure hourly dampening values to account for shading.
+This may be configured by automation or the integration configuration for total dampening.
+Per-site dampening is possible using service calls only.

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/reconfig.png">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/reconfig.png)